EamonnHegarty/broken-binding-infirmary-alert/README.md

 GitHub Actions workflow that monitors [The Broken Binding SE Infirmary](https://thebrokenbindingsub.com/collections/the-infirmary) for new special edition listings and sends an email alert when one appears.

-Runs every hour.
+Runs every 15 minutes.
 Uses a private GitHub Gist as a lightweight state store - no database needed.

 ## How it works